Egypt backs away from plan to dissolve Muslim Brotherhood

 More than 1,000 people, including about 100 police and soldiers, have since been killed in the worst internal violence in the Egyptian republic's history.
 Most died when the security forces dispersed two pro-Mursi protest camps on August 14.
 State media have described the crackdown as a war on "terrorism".

-With the Brotherhood in shock, protests that it called last Friday mostly failed to materialise.
+With the Brotherhood in shock, protests that it called last Friday mostly failed to materialize.

 The National Coalition to Support Legitimacy and Reject the Coup, which includes the Brotherhood and demands Mursi's reinstatement, promised protests in the streets and squares of all of Egypt's 27 provinces this Friday and said it would "activate a plan of peaceful civil disobedience".